purescript-contrib/purescript-parsing/README.md

 ### More parsers

-There are other `String` parsers in the module `Text.Parsing.Parser.Token`, for example the parser `letter :: Parser String Char` which will accept any single alphabetic letter.
+There are other `String` parsers in the module `Text.Parsing.Parser.String.Basic`, for example the parser `letter :: Parser String Char` which will accept any single alphabetic letter.

 ### Parser combinators